wattwisegames/wattwise.games/content/_index.md

 Games must:

+- Be Safe-For-Work (like the ESRB Teen rating or below).
 - Support running on Linux (we will be measuring game power efficiency from a specialized Linux environment where we can eliminate background processing).
 - Either include any runtime dependencies, or rely solely on open source ones.
 Examples:
     - Web browsers for web-based games ([Chromium](https://www.chromium.org/Home/), [Firefox](https://www.mozilla.org/en-US/firefox/new/), etc...)